2-Step Login

 Perceptive Content: Folders

-• Folders bundle documents together in groups, similar to a manila folder.
+- Folders (also known as Projects) bundle documents together in groups, similar to a manila folder.

 Perceptive Content: Forms Workflow